SAL User Guide

 cd $SAL_WORK_DIR chown -R <username>:<username> *

-Once Telemetry/Command/Events have been defined, either using the SAL VM or hand edited,
+Once Telemetry/Command/Events have been defined,

 e.g. for skycam, interface code and usage samples can be generated using the salgenerator tool. e.g.